the-pudding/same-gender-songs/README.md

 ### Artists' gender

-Each artist was manually tagged as `male`, `female`, or `mixed`.
-The `mixed` tag is used for musical groups or collaborations with both male and female contributors.
-It is also used when the artist has explicited stated they identify as non-binary or genderfluid.
+Each artist was manually tagged as `male`, `female`, `mixed`, or `nb`.
+The `mixed` tag is used for musical groups or collaborations with a combination of male, female, or non-binary/genderfluid/genderqueer contributors.
+The `nb` tag is a simplified naming system to denote when the artist has explicited stated they identify as non-binary/genderfluid/genderqueer.
+Artists who released songs presenting as one gender and later indentifying differently were also tagged as `nb`.
 Genders were manually collected and verified using Google, Wikipedia, and artists' personal websites.